How Zero Knowledge Proof’s 4-Layer Architecture Is Designed for AI Privacy and Verification

 Q1.
 What are the four layers of the ZKP blockchain architecture?

 A: The four layers are Consensus, Execution, Proof Generation, and Storage.
-Each layer handles a specific part of private, verifiable AI computation.
+Each layer is intended to handle a specific part of private, verifiable AI computation.

 Q2.
 How do Proof Pods support the network?

-A: Proof Pods perform AI tasks on the device and generate proofs that feed into the network’s verification and reward system.
+A: Proof Pods are described as running AI tasks locally and generating proofs that feed into the network’s verification model and related incentive mechanisms.

 Q4.
 What role do zk-SNARKs and zk-STARKs play?